RevenueHunt/docs/docs/reference/index.md

 Discover all the app's functions

 This is an app manual.
-You'll find here an explanation on all buttons and functions of the app as well as the version history.
+You'll find here an explanation of all the buttons and functions of the app as well as the version history.

 ### [Dashboard](dashboard.md)

-On the dahsbaord you'll find all the quizzes that you create.
-From the dashbaord you can run a catalog sync, check the success chaecklist or create a new quiz.
+On the dashboard, you'll find all the quizzes that you create.
+From the dashboard, you can run a catalog sync, check the success checklist, or create a new quiz.

 ![dashboard](/images/manual_dashboard.png)